XI. Sabbatical Leave of Absence

 - Amended by action of the Faculty at the February 8, 2012 meeting, to remove reference to 144% salary ceiling.

-Sabbatical leave is granted members of the Faculty to allow them to pursue professional activities that will allow them to pursue scholarly research or creative activities.
+Sabbatical leave is granted to members of the Faculty to allow them to pursue professional activities that will promote scholarly research or creative activities.
 The College expects sabbatical leave to produce tangible results.
 Completing work for the Ph.D. or other terminal degree is not an appropriate use of sabbatical leave.
-A record of scholarship or creative productivity is expected for successful applications, but the sabbatical is not granted in recognition of that work; rather, it is awarded in anticipation of future work.
+A record of scholarship or creative productivity is expected for successful applications (including, when applicable, demonstrated outcomes from the previous sabbatical).
+However, the sabbatical is not granted in recognition of previous work; rather, it is awarded in anticipation of future work.

 A. Eligibility.
 A Faculty member with tenure is eligible for sabbatical leave after twelve semesters of full-time teaching and thereafter is eligible after each successive twelve semesters of full-time teaching.
 The sabbatical leave or leave of absence will not count toward a subsequent sabbatical leave.

 Full-time Faculty members may count semesters taught at a reduced load if the reduced load is the result of a College initiative.
 If a sabbatical leave is delayed beyond the semester in which a Faculty member is first eligible, the additional semester of teaching will not count toward a subsequent sabbatical unless the delay is the result of a College request.
 Only four semesters can be carried forward in this way.

 B. Length and Compensation.
 Sabbatical leave may be granted for one semester or for one full academic year.